 Modernity gave us the toleration valorised by Locke and Voltaire.
 John Stuart Mill’s celebration of human diversity.

 The Australian Curriculum defines scientific literacy as:

 An ability to use scientific knowledge, understanding, and inquiry skills to identify questions, acquire new knowledge, explain science phenomena […] and draw evidence-based conclusions in making sense of the world, and to recognise how understandings of […] science help us make responsible decisions and shape our interpretations of information.

 Much of history, social and literary criticism has the quality of one of those inkblot tests in which everyone sees what they want to see.
-The process aspires to be objective, however it more often becomes intuitive, imaginative and capricious.
+The process aspires to be objective, however it more often becomes subjective, intuitive, imaginative and capricious.

 The Rorschach test is a psychological test in which subjects’ perceptions of inkblots are recorded and then analysed using psychological interpretation, complex algorithms, or both.
 Some psychologists use this test to examine a person’s personality characteristics and emotional functioning.
 It has been employed to detect underlying thought disorder, especially in cases where patients are reluctant to describe their thinking processes openly.
 The test is named after its creator, Swiss psychologist Hermann Rorschach.

 Shirley Hazzard claims: